nhsuk/frontend-version-one/README.md

 npm run deploy
 ```

+Make sure the version in `package.json` is bumped for each release as the docs are generated for each version so they can be inspected retrospectively.

 ## Usage

 It assumes that your front-end is a Node app with Nunjucks templates and Sass.
 Install this package with NPM: